What will I be doing as an Articling Student?

 We all know the practice of law carries a certain weight and so we make sure to take opportunities to have some fun.
 Our standard fare includes Friday night drinks and Thursday lunches.
 In the past, special student events have included an afternoon baseball game, a scavenger hunt on Centre Island, wine tasting, bowling, ping pong, and impromptu dinners and lunches out.

 Firm CPD lunch seminars are held every Thursday for all legal personnel.
 Each session has an education component that rotates from general to practice-specific topics, the business of law, and current developments in the law.
-The luncheons also provide an opportunity for firm members to learn more about each other by discussing each lawyer’s type of practice, area of expertise, areas that they are interested in pursuing, and clients and industries served.
+The luncheons also provide an opportunity for firm members to learn more about each other by discussing our lawyers' type of practice, area of expertise, areas that they are interested in pursuing, and clients and industries served.
 In addition, the three major practice groups have meetings to address any department-specific issues.